-- 1. cooperate with the European Commission services, in particular in order to: - a. provide them with factual market information to take informed decisions as well as policy or legislative actions, - b. contribute to Commission's actions in international landscape aiming at facilitating future supply, - c. mitigate risks related to transport and other issues related to the geopolitical situation, - d. facilitate or ensure future supply of high-assay low-enriched uranium (HALEU) and related services for production of medical radioisotopes and as fuel for research reactors, - e. contribute to the security of supply of a wide range of radioisotopes in particular, through, supply monitoring and forecasting, - f. contribute to monitoring the implementation of the Euratom cooperation agreements with non-EU countries as regards trade in nuclear materials, - g. contribute, on request, for matters within its purview, to the assessment of international agreements communicated to the Commission under Article 103 of the Treaty;

-- 2. proactively liaise with the Advisory Committee and its subcommittees/working groups in order to monitor the situation for risks factors and trends that could put at risk security of supply of nuclear materials and related services; - 3. liaise with the operators and other concerned parties to encourage and facilitate diversification and other measures aimed at security of supply of nuclear materials and related services; - 4. engage with medical radioisotopes supply chain stakeholders (industry, research and user organisations) in and outside the EU in order to: - a. explore ways of monitoring and forecasting the supply of a wide range of radioisotopes1, - b. facilitate the continued supply of medical radioisotopes, - c. assess the needs and secure the supply of HALEU; - 5. in cooperation with the Euratom Member States concerned, coordinate the implementation of the Memorandum of Understanding with the US Department of Energy National Nuclear Security Administration, in order to facilitate supply of HEU and to advance towards the minimisation of HEU.
+- 2. cooperate with the European Commission services, in particular in order to: - a. provide them with factual market information to take informed decisions as well as policy or legislative actions, - b. contribute to Commission actions at international level aiming at facilitating future supply, - c. mitigate risks related to transport and other issues related to the geopolitical situation, - d. facilitate future supply of high-assay low-enriched uranium (HALEU) and related services for production of medical radioisotopes and as fuel for research reactors, - e. contribute to the security of supply of a wide range of medical radioisotopes, in particular through supply monitoring and forecasting, - f. facilitate stakeholder dialogue to address medical radioisotopes issues and concerns, - g. contribute to monitoring the implementation of the Euratom cooperation agreements with non-EU countries as regards trade in nuclear materials, - h. contribute, on request, for matters within its purview, to the assessment of investment projects under Article 41 of the Treaty and international agreements communicated to the Commission under Article 103 of the Treaty; - 3. proactively liaise with the Advisory Committee and its working groups in order to monitor the situation for factors and trends that could put at risk security of supply of nuclear materials and related services; - 4. liaise with the operators and other concerned parties to encourage and facilitate diversification and other measures aimed at security of supply of nuclear materials and related services; - 5. engage with medical radioisotopes supply chain stakeholders (industry, research and user organisations) in and outside the EU and representatives of Euratom Member States in order to: - a. explore ways of monitoring and forecasting the supply of a wide range of radioisotopes, - b. facilitate the continued supply of medical radioisotopes, - c. assess the needs and secure the supply of HALEU; - 6. in cooperation with the Euratom Member States concerned, with a view to advancing towards the minimisation of HEU use, coordinate the implementation of the Memorandum of Understanding with the US Department of Energy National Nuclear Security Administration to facilitate supply of HEU and pave the way to securing future HALEU supply by an amended Memorandum with US partners.